Murder of Brooke Hart and the lynching of Thomas Harold Thurmond and John M. Holmes: In popular media

 The 1933 lynching also inspired a short story by John Steinbeck, "The Lonesome Vigilante" (1936).
 It was subsequently published as "The Vigilante", collected in The Long Valley (1938).

 Former San Jose mayor Tom McEnery wrote a play based on Farrell's 1992 book.
 The play, produced in early 2016 by the San Jose-based Tabard Theatre Company, shares the book's name, Swift Justice.

-A review criticized the "weak script" and said it had "[too many] shallowly developed scenes".
+The February 15, 2016 episode of The Dollop podcast focused on the Hart kidnapping.